I tried the signature roast at 4 coffee chains, and there’s only one I would never order again

 - Erin Ajello for Insider

-Tim Hortons is a mainstay in Canada (it even claims to serve “Canada’s favorite coffee”), and it also has a number of locations sprinkled throughout the US.
+Tim Hortons is a mainstay in Canada with several locations sprinkled throughout the US.

 The chain’s signature brew is a medium-roast coffee, which I usually prefer.
-I found that this coffee had more flavor than the one from Dunkin’, as this had a crispness to it.
+This coffee had more flavor than the one from Dunkin’, with a crispness to it.

-Although this coffee tasted fine overall, the dry aftertaste and scorchingly hot temperature made me think that this would taste much better with some milk.
+Though this coffee tasted fine overall, the dry aftertaste and scorching temperature made me think it would taste much better with some milk.

 Starbucks’ signature roast was too bitter for my liking.